 - The Cliffs at Glassy in Landrum maintains a minimum of 25% native plants; offers nesting habitat by leaving branches, rocks, and leaves on the ground; and makes sure birds have a smorgasbord of food sources in common areas all year round.
 The Cliffs at Glassy also has its own environmental committee that educates residents and actively restores the landscape -- for example, by removing invasive plants.

-- The Town of Summerville, already our partner on the B.I.R.D.S. art installation, has also been recognized as Bird Friendly/Climate Resilient.
+- The Town of Summerville, already our partner on the B.I.R.D.S. art installation, has also been recognized.
 We're helping town officials fine-tune their list of approved trees, which are largely native.
 Approved trees can be used for new development, as well as to replace larger trees that need to be removed.
 Summerville is also seeking a denser tree canopy in less-green parts of town – all of which will help shelter climate-stressed birds for decades to come.

 In the pipeline for potential recognition are a 3,000-acre corporate facility, a 330-acre college campus, a sailing club, an elementary school, and an upscale retirement facility.
 Everyone involved is enjoying the opportunity to weave meaningful conservation into our communities.